-The front of the Digiface AVB features the Gigabit Ethernet port, 2 BNC sockets for Word I/O, 2 status LEDs and the headphone output.
+The front of the Digiface Dante features four Gigabit Ethernet ports, 2 BNC sockets for word or MADI I/O, a state LED, and the headphone output.

-The network connector, RJ45 format, supports both 100 Mbps and 1 Gbps.
+The four network sockets, RJ45 format, support both 100 Mbps and 1 Gbps.
 The integrated LEDs show the states connected (yellow) and data traffic (green).
+The four ports can be used in switched (4) or redundancy (2) mode (Primary/Secondary).